 View the full report of Community Views on Quality and Equity in Education.

-Join RootED Denver for a webinar on Community Views on Quality and Equity in Education
+Webinar on Community Views on Quality and Equity in Education

-In early December RootED Denver hosted a virtual community conversation to dive into the report Community Views on Quality and Equity in Education.
+In December 2021 RootED Denver hosted a virtual community conversation to dive into the report Community Views on Quality and Equity in Education.
 We heard directly from the report researchers about the year-long research initiative led through the PEACE Collective which reveals that Brown, Black, and Indigenous students and their families in DPS care deeply about quality and equity in public education, and envision a school district that offers equal access to everything that they need to thrive.

 The webinar covered the report’s core recommendations and the researchers discussed with the community how this information can support equitable outcomes for all students.
 Denver Public Schools—Colorado’s largest school district is on the path to create a new strategic plan and this report will help shape the future for our kids.
 Panelist included: